Al-Karak

-Al-Karak (الكرك), in English sources often simply Karak, is a city in Jordan known for its medieval castle, the Kerak Castle.
-The castle is one of the three largest castles in the region, the other two being in Syria.
+Al-Karak (الكرك), in English sources often simply Karak, is a city in Jordan known for its medieval Kerak Castle, which is one of the three largest in the region, the other two being in Syria.
 Al-Karak is the capital city of the Karak Governorate.

 Al-Karak lies 140 km to the south of Amman on the ancient King's Highway.
 It is situated on a hilltop about 1000 m above sea level and is surrounded on three sides by a valley.
 Al-Karak has a view of the Dead Sea.
 A city of about 32,216 people (2005) was formed around castle.
 The town is built on a triangular plateau with the castle at its narrow southern tip.

 History

 Iron Age to Assyrian period

 Al-Karak has been inhabited since at least the Iron Age, and was an important city for the Moabites.
 In the Bible it is called Kir-haresh, Kir-hareseth or Kir of Moab, and is identified as having been subject to the Neo-Assyrian Empire; in the Books of Kings and Book of Amos, it is mentioned as the place where the Arameans went before they settled in the regions in the northern Levant, and to which Tiglath-Pileser III (r.
 745–727 BC) sent prisoners after the conquest of Damascus.
 Later the Shamaili kingdom seized power, but little has been recorded about this period.
 In 1958, the El-Kerak Inscription was found in Wadi al-Karak, dated to the late 9th century BC.